Buchholz High School: Student body

-Clubs
+Programs

 Golden Regiment and Band

 In November 2000, the Golden Regiment marched in the Macy's Thanksgiving Day Parade in New York and was the featured band performing live on NBC's Today Show.
 In 2008, the Golden Regiment progressed towards the Florida State Championships for the first time in history, claiming the fourth-place trophy in 5A category on November 22.
 In 2013, the band placed first in class 4A with their show "Carmen 2.0".
 The next year, the band won the same champion title with their show "Four", a depiction of the four seasons.
 In 2009, the Buchholz Wind Symphony performed at the Midwest Clinic.
 They also performed at Midwest in 2014.

 The Wind Symphony (the principal concert ensemble) performed at the College Band Directors National Association and National Band Association Southern Regional Conference in Atlanta, Georgia in February 2002.
 In December 2002, they performed at the Midwest Clinic, an International Band and Orchestra Conference in Chicago, Illinois.
 In 2006, the Wind Symphony was invited to the Grand National Adjudicators Invitational in Chattanooga, Tennessee.
 The Wind Symphony was awarded Superior Scores from all adjudicators as well as the First Place Honor Band Award.
 The French Horns and the entire Woodwind Section were awarded Outstanding Sections.

 In 2009 the Wind Symphony traveled to New York City to perform in Carnegie Hall.
 The band received the Gold Level award for its performance.
 In the 2013 season, the band won the Florida Marching Band Coalition State Finals Competition in class 4A, with their show "Carmen 3.0".
 Following this, the Buchholz Wind Symphony performed for the FMEA State Convention, CBDNA/NBA Southern Division Conference, and the ABA National Convention.
 The subsequent marching season, the Golden Regiment again won the FMBC State competition with their show "4: A musical and visual depiction of the four seasons of the year."
 In 2014 the Wind Symphony won the Midwest Clinic.

 In 2019 the Golden Regiment was the overall grand champion in the 2019 Crown Jewel Marching Band Festival.